CalConnect/DEVGUIDE/Simple Event.md

 So the description might be something like:

 ```
-DESCRIPTION: We'll continue with the unfinshed business from last time,\n
+DESCRIPTION: We'll continue with the unfinished business from last time,\n
  in particular:\n
-   Can names start wih a number?\n
+   Can names start with a number?\n
    What if they are all numeric?\n
    Reuse of names - is it valid\n
  I remind the attendees we have spent 3 months on these subjects.
 We need